Tarasovk49/2018_lipodisk_md/steered_md/README.md

 # Usage

 Simulation is carried out in vacuum.
-During the simulation harmonic potential is applied on distances between COMs of each polymer and COM of membrane and it is only applied when this distance is more than *R* nm.
+During the simulation harmonic potentials are applied on distances between COMs of each polymer and COM of membrane and they are only applied when these distances are more than *R* nm.
 Position restraints are applied on lipids to keep membrane integral.
 There are two virtual walls in 2 nm higher and lower the plane of membrane to keep polymers in plane of membrane (stored in *wall_atomtype.atp*).

 ### Generate topology
 ```